 Hotels for a family of 4 easily run $175-200.00 a night in most places around the world.
 That’s another $6,00.00 a month and x 12 months for another $72,000.00 for the year.
 Again…totally unrealistic for our budget.

 So how did we do it?
-Well, to begin with, we hit up every friend and family member we could find around the world, sometimes choosing what country we’d visit or where we would go depending on if we knew someone there.
+We started by making a list of every friend and family member we could find around the world.
+Sometimes we chose what country we’d visit or where we would go depending on if we knew someone there.
 We stayed with an old friend of Zara’s in Hawaii for two weeks.
 We jumped in on a cousin’s wedding plans in Malaysia and wrangled two weeks for free in an apartment no one was using.
 We stayed with relatives in Australia and friends all over Europe.
 We were in Italy for over 2 weeks and between staying with relatives and house-sitting for a friend of a friend, we ended up paying for a hostel for one night…the night before we hiked Cinque Terre.

-We signed up for a hospitality network called Servas, an organization based out of the United Nations that connects travelers with hosts around the world.
-You should check it out… the arrangement lets you stay with a host for 2 days for free, and they feed you dinner!
+We discovered a hospitality network called Servas, an organization based out of the United Nations that connects travelers with hosts around the world.
+(You should check it out!)
+The arrangement lets you stay with a host for 2 days for free, and they feed you dinner!
 We used Servas in Australia and all over New Zealand, not only did we save thousands of dollars in food and accommodations, in the process we made some amazing new friends that we’ve been able to host when they came to visit us in Canada.

 You can see how practical the process of making a dream a reality actually is.
 Instead of…